Colour in the sky

 6 spring classics for hanging baskets

-Since it is already September and early spring has arrived, why not try your hand at planting some hanging baskets of your own?
+To celebrate the arrival of spring, why not try your hand at planting some hanging baskets of your own?
 You needn’t have started your baskets ages ago for this spring look – it is quite possible to get the look in a very short time.

 Having kept our ears on the ground, we know that there are new and early flowering ranges of pelargoniums like ‘Marcada’ and ‘Tacari’ for instance.
 These interspecific pelargoniums are very floriferous, self-cleaning, have a high resistance to weather conditions, and need less water than other peltatums.
 They have compact growth habits so keep a neat shape, and carry their large and showy flowers above the plant’s canopy.
 The semi-trailing ‘Marcada’ range flowers are either red, pink or magenta, while the showy flowers of ‘Tacari’ are available in a large range of colours including two-tone shades.

 Every year sees so many new petunia ranges that it makes our heads spin!
 For hanging basket purposes, ask your nurserymen for those with a cascading growth habit as you want them to tumble and grow wildly over the basket’s rim.
 Try Petunia ‘Cascadia’ (50cm spread), ‘Tidal Wave’ (1.5m spread), ‘Shock Wave’ (90cm spread), or ‘Easy Wave’ (1m spread).

 Petunias are perfect to have as an eye-catching filler in a mixed basket!
 ‘Night Sky’ has a cosmic appearance with dark purple flowers dotted with white marks resembling stars and ‘Amore Queen of Hearts’ is a bicolour petunia that displays five red hearts on each bloom.